Julian High School (Chicago): History

-Other Information
+Other information

+On May 10, 2007, 16-year-old Blair Holt, a student at the school, was tragically shot and killed on a CTA bus shortly after boarding, caught in a gang-related shooting.
+His death brought national attention to the rampant gun violence in Chicago.
+In 2017, an honorary street sign was placed in front of the school to honor his memory.
 On October 22, 2013, twenty–nine students were arrested and charged with mob action after a fight involving a large group took place at the school.
 The fight was believed to be between members of rival street gangs.

 Athletics

 Julian competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).
 The school sport teams are nicknamed the Jaguars.
-The boys' wrestling team became public league champions and Class AA two times (1981–82, 1986–87).
+The boys' wrestling team became public league champions and Class AA qualifiers two times (1981–82, 1986–87).
 The girls' basketball team became regional champions during the 2003–04 season.
-The boys' basketball team were regional champions and Class AA three times (2002–03, 2003–04, 2004–05).
+The boys' basketball team were regional champions and Class AA qualifiers three times (2002–03, 2003–04, 2004–05).